 For June, we’re presenting five abstract and painterly patterns from our archives that are works of art you might feel inspired to use beyond the floor.
 All five Hokanson patterns you’ll read about in this article were curated from our 50 Patterns | 50 Years anniversary collection.
 Learn a little more about the inspiration and construction of Nicola, Phases, Zanica, Ciel, and Modulo below.

-Nicola (above) and Zanica (below) are the most organic and detailed of the curated group.
+Nicola and Zanica are the most organic and detailed of the curated group.
 Both are of hand-knotted construction and have that abstract paint splatter theme throughout the design.

-For more abstract and organic pattern inspiration poke around on our Virtual Sample Library where you can sort your search by pattern, style, color, and fiber.
+For more abstract and organic pattern inspiration poke around on our Product Library where you can sort your search by pattern, style, color, and fiber.
 Currently showcasing 669 organic patterns and counting!